aguswahy13/my-certificate-completion/README.md

 # my-certification
-The certificate Agus has in the field of the data and others, classify in the module in each file.
+Hi, here the achievement in the form of a certificate Agus has in the field of the data and others, classify in the module in each file.

 ## A. DATA
 ### Machine Learning